 During one my my daily quests to find co-working spaces, I wound up getting off the sky train and was greeted by an enormous pillar situated in the center of of one of Bangkok’s busiest transportation hubs.
 Built by famed Italian sculptor Corrado Feroci, who worked primarily in Thailand and is considered “the founder of modern art in Thailand,” the Victory Monument was built in 1941 as a memorial to Thailand’s fallen civilians and servicemen.
 Seeing the monument, totally still against the steady, packed current of traffic flowing through the massive roundabout was enough to stop me in my tracks long enough to take the video below.

 I also was thrilled to discover that this area is considered the working-class shopping area of Bangkok, and it was definitely a stark contrast to the abyss of luxury shopping malls just a few sky train stops in the other direction.
 It was nice shop without feeling totally underdressed for once.

 Santiphap Park (Peace Park)

-Between Ratchawithi Road and Rang Nam Road, accessible from the Victory Monument BTS station
+Between Ratchawithi Road and Rang Nam Road, Victory Monument BTS station

 Only a short walk away from Victory Monument, I found this absolute gem of a public park across the street from one of my favorite work cafes.
 A sculpture based on a painting by Pablo Picasso sits in the center of Santiphap, depicting a dove carrying an olive branch as a means of spreading peace throughout the world.
 It features beautiful landscaping, plenty of trees for shade and also harbors a few Pokestops…not that I was playing Pokemon GO on my lunch breaks or anything.
 The view of the city framed by greenery was also pretty stunning.